OliverGlandberger/gitignore_python/README.md

 ---

-# Contribution Guidelines: Contributions are welcome!
+# CONTRIBUTIONS ARE WELCOME!

 ## Contributing to an Existing Branch:

-To contribute enhancements to an existing branch's `.gitignore`:
+To contribute to an existing branch:

 1. Fork the repository and create a new branch based on the target branch you wish to contribute to.
 2. Submit a pull request to the target branch with your proposed changes.

 ## Adding a New Specialization / Branch:

-1. Fork the repository and create a new branch (presumably, but not necessarily, based on the **main** branch).
+1. Fork the repository and create a new branch (_presumably, but not necessarily, based on the **main** branch_).
 2. Set up the `README.md` and `.gitignore` according to the new specialization's requirements.
 For the `README.md`, please at least provide a short **Introduction** and **Overview** section.
 3. Submit a pull request to the main repository with your new branch for review.